ramon-cortes/ramon-cortes.github.io/README.md

 #### What's next?

 List of exercises has color changing when mouseover.
-Testing on making the color change "fading".
-Almost have it working.
-But sometimes that *almost* takes a long time.
-Hope its not the case.
+**Now with fading effect**.
+It was not that complicated once I started understanding *setTimeout clearTimeout* and *addEventListener("mouseover"&"mouseleave"...*
+Very happy I made it work.

 #### Other information